-"In this thoughtful and impressive analysis, Stephen Zunes and Jacob Mundy provide valuable insights on the importance of enabling the people of the Western Sahara to determine their own future through a democratic referendum."—The late Senator Edward Kennedy
+"In this thoughtful and impressive analysis, Stephen Zunes and Jacob Mundy provide valuable insights on the importance of enabling the people of the Western Sahara to determine their own future through a democratic referendum."—Senator Edward Kennedy

 "A well-researched, well-written and all-encompassing book on one of the most intractable, but for the most part forgotten conflicts of our times."—Anna Theofilopoulou, former official and special advisor (1997–2004) to UN Secretary-General’s personal envoy to Western Sahara James Baker

 "Zunes and Mundy have written the definitive book on the Western Sahara."—Africa Studies Review